nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-tools/nuxeo-devcontainer.md

 {{! /excerpt}}

 {{#> callout type='warning'}}
-This new feature may be subject to some minor issues, please report issues to our support team
+This new feature may be subject to some minor issues, please report them to the support team.
 {{/callout}}

 ## Requirements